Tenancy by the Entirety for Brokerage Accounts

 WebullYes (Dec 2025)Likely yesTBE referenced in Apex Clearing agreement.
 May require direct request.

 Fidelity has the simplest conversion process.
 A letter of instruction requesting a change to “Joint Tenants by Entirety” is typically sufficient.
-This makes Fidelity the most practical choice for couples who realize after the fact that their account was titled incorrectly.
+Fidelity is the most practical choice for couples who realize after the fact that their account was titled incorrectly.

 Schwab requires a specific form submission along with a separate form deleting any existing beneficiary designations, since Schwab does not allow TOD designations on TBE accounts.
 The process typically completes within a week.